-A common question people have, especially if they are new to app development, is how free apps can prove beneficial.
+A common question people have, especially if they are new to app development, is how free apps can prove beneficial and.
 The most frequent question about free apps is, “How do free apps make money?”.

 Let`s take a general look at the market: